That’s a Wrap: The Best and Worst Packaging of 2022

-We would like to thank our wonderful community for making this the most successful campaign yet, as we received a record breaking number of nominations and votes for both categories through social media and in our nomination form.
+We would like to thank our community for making this the most successful campaign yet.
+‘That’s a Wrap’ received the largest number of nominations and votes it has ever seen through our social media pages and online form.

-Although we had some familiar foes we also had some new culprits, the worst offenders of 2021 were:
+2022 brought back some familiar foes but we also found some new offenders.
+The top 5 worst culprits of 2022 were: